 Oral health is vital to general health.
 Education is the key to achieving long-term good Oral Health.
-Oral Health Educators can help inform their local area by means of training the staff in Children’s Centres, Schools and Residential Centres.
-Below are some resources for training staff and others for the key stage 1 and Key stage 2.It may also be appropriate to take some lessons.
+Oral Health Educators can help inform their local community by means of training the staff in children’s centres, schools and residential/nursing homes.

 Oral Health Promotion Department